alvarogarcia7/blog_source/source/_posts/draft_searching-on-failing-tests.md

 In the real scenario, with around 100 tests, searching manually in the naïve way would not have been possible.
 It would have cost 100 steps, as the minimum set that produces ``F`` had size 2 (so only one step was necessary).

 Applying the dichotomous search in 8-10 steps I had finished, with the guarantee that no matter how many tests produced the ``F`` I would have found it in a reasonable amount of time.

+## Comments

+Finally, the root cause for the failing test ``F`` was the OrientDB InMemory implementation with Spring context, as the former does not allow two instances at the same time in the same JVM.

+It was solved using ``@DirtiesContext`` in both cases of the minimum sequence that forms ``F``, so no matter which order the executor decides, the context will always be clean for the next execution